CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees; sole proprietors, partners, LLC members, and farm laborers are exempt under the rule provided.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a car wash business is set up before signing space.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can affect how a car wash business is set up before signing space.

 • The North Carolina Department of Insurance regulates business insurance in the state, so policy forms and proof of coverage should align with carrier and lease requirements.